palacelatam/ccm2.0/my_todo.md

 1) Update GCP description doc for Cloud Tasks and Gmail stuff.
 DONE
 2) Not using locale files, language text in python files.
-3) Document ngrok and include in startup script to alert if not present
+3) Document ngrok and include in startup script to alert if not present.
+DONE
 4) Cloud Tasks to identify incoming emails, instead of current polling (SSE)
 5) Field Names on dispute emails
 6) Allow correction of individual fields.